St. Nicholas Ukrainian Orthodox Church and Cemetery

 In 1900, Fred Werstuik donated four acres of land on the SW corner of SW 32-24-30.
 In 1902, the first log church was completed with a cedar-shingled roof, beautified by a high dome (acpola) with a belfry.
 This was the first Ukrainian Orthodox Church in Saskatchewan.
 Before the congregation could obtain a minister on a regular basis, knowledgeable cantors assisted in fulfilling the services for baptism, marriage, and funerals.

 Metro Roska, Paulo Sawchuk, and George Calanchie officially witnessed the transfer of land on December 18, 1909.
 In 1917, the log church was taken apart and by 1920, a new lumber church was constructed.
 The present belfry was built from logs of the first church.

 Finding the Cemetery

-From the village of MacNutt, drive 1 mile north on Highway 8.
-Turn west, and drive 1 mile.
+From the village of MacNutt, drive almost 2 miles north on Highway 8.
+Turn west, and drive 2 miles.
 The cemetery is on the north side of the road.

 The map below is a screenshot that shows directions to the cemetery.
 To view the interactive map, click here.